voxsim/knowledge/programming-languages/javascript/README.md

 }
 ```
 You will display ten times `The number is 10` and because `var` is function scoped, instead if you use `let` you will display correctly the sequence because they are block scoped.

+The `const` keyword:
+- it is read only variable.
+I. e. you can't update it.
+- it is block scoped
+- you can't redeclare a variable with the same name in the same scope
+- if you define an object you can still update its attribute.
+In case you want something immutable you can use`Object.freeze`
+- If you use the variable before its definition you will get a not defined error.
+This is called temporal dead zone.

+## Functions

 ### Arrow functions
 Benefits: